sebasjm/antlr/README.txt

 * Added @synpredgate {...} action so you can tell ANTLR how to gate actions in/out during syntactic predicate evaluation.

+* Fuzzy parsing should be more efficient.
+It should backtrack over a rule and then rewind and do it again "with feeling" to exec actions.
+It was actually doing it 3x not 2x.

 June 9, 2006